Meningitis can affect children in different ways. Recovery will depend on the type of meningitis, how quickly they were treated and any complications.

 Treatment and support

 While most children fully recover from meningitis, some might be left with serious, long-term problems.
-Your child might need extra treatment and support if they experience complications or after-effects from meningitis (Meningitis Now, 2018d).
+Your child might need extra treatment and support if they experience complications or after-effects from meningitis (Meningitis Now, no date b).

 Trust your instincts.
 Meningitis is a medical emergency.
 Call 999 for an ambulance or go to your nearest accident and emergency (A&E) department if you think you or your child might be seriously ill.